Ed's MIG Gas Weld Reality, Tips and Gas Facts. Part 2.

 One of the primary problems we have in the welding industry today is too many under qualified people are prepared to provide technical weld advice to customers who will not spend five minutes reading about the subject that makes profits for their companies and pays their pay checks.

-2006.
-Justification for the higher cost, three part gas mix.
+2006. bs justification for the higher cost, three part gas mix.

 Argon-CO2 mixtures are used for welding carbon steel or horizontal welds on steel or stainless steel, the quick-freeze characteristics of an argon shielded weld do not permit the molten metal to wet-out to the toes of the weld, causing undercutting at the edges of the weld bead.
 To minimize the tendency to undercut ferrous metal welds, an addition of 1 - 5% oxygen to argon is recommended.
 The oxygen superheats the weld metal transferring across the welding arc column.
 It increases the metal wettability and minimizes the possibility of undercut.
 Oxygen action also controls the weld bead profile by flattening the weld.
 To choose the best mixture, keep in mind that the reason for using oxygen additions is to superheat the molten metal.
 Thus a higher concentration of oxygen must be used when there is a larger volume of molten metal to be superheated.